720kb/comunicator/README.md

 ```
 - `comunicator:closed`: dispatched when the comunicator client ends its disconnection process;

+#### AngularJS

+The provider exposes the `setComunicatorServerURL(<backend comunicator url>)` that must be called to instantiate and configure the `Comunicator` object.

+Done that, the same object described for plain javascript is exposed as an AngularJS service.
+The events `comunicator:joined`, `comunicator:to-me`, `comunicator:to-all` and `comunicator:closed` are emitted from $rootScope and can be used inside your AngularJS application.

 ## Contributing

-We will be much grateful if you help us making this project to grow up.
+We will be very grateful if you help us making this project grow up.
 Feel free to contribute by forking, opening issues, pull requests etc.

 ## License